-5. Premiums from social and environmental products refer to consolidated companies representing 99.8% of the Group's total gross direct written premiums, excluding those of the Cattolica group.
+^{5.} Premiums from social and environmental products refer to consolidated companies representing 99.8% of the Group's total gross direct written premiums, excluding those of the Cattolica group.
+As for premiums from environmental products, the premium from multi-risk policies covering NATCAT events only refers to the NATCAT auarantee.
+If the premium cannot be solit into green-

-As for premiums from environmental products, the premium from multi-risk policies covering NATCAT events only refers to the NATCAT guarantee.
-If the premium cannot be split into green-related component and other components, only the premium from the policies which are predominantly providing a green coverage or service is reported.

-It is the Delegated Regulation on disclosure pursuant to the EU Taxonomy: it supplements Regulation EU 2020/852 of the European Parliament and of the Council, specifying the content and
+As for premiums from environmental products, the premium from multi-risk policies covering NAI CAI events only refers to the NAI CAI guarantee.
+If the premium cannot be split into greenrelated component and other components, only the premium from the policies which are predominantly providing a green coverage or service is reported.
+6. It is the Delegated Regulation on disclosure pursuant to the EU Taxonomy: it supplements Regulation EU 2020/852 of the European Parliament and of the Council, specifying the content and

-It is the Delegated Regulation on disclosure pursuant to the EU Taxonomy: it supplements Regulation EÚ 2020/852 of the European Parliament and of the Council, specifying the content and presentation of information to be disclosed by undertakings subject to article 19a or article 29a of Directive 2013/34/EU concerning environmentally sustainable economic activities, as well as specifying the methodology to comply with this disclosure obligation.
+It is the Delegated Regulation on disclosure pursuant to the EU Taxonomy: it supplements Regulation EU 2020/852 of the European Parliament and of the Council, specifying the content and presentation of information to be disclosed by undertakings subject to article 19a or article 29a of Directive 2013/34/EU concerning environmentally sustainable economic activities, as well as specifying the methodology to comply with this disclosure obligation.
 Annex II of Delegated Regulation EU 2021/2139 of the European Commission identifies the following lines of business: medical expense insurance; income protection insurance; workers'

-7. Annex II of Delegated Regulation EU 2021/2139 of the European Commission identifies the following lines of business: medical expense insurance; income protection insurance; workers' compensation insurance; motor vehicle liability insurance; other motor insurance; marine, aviation and transport insurance; fire insurance and other damage to property insurance; and assistance.
+^{7.} Annex II of Delegated Regulation EU 2021/2139 of the European Commission identifies the following lines of business: medical expense insurance; income protection insurance; workers' compensation insurance; motor vehicle liability insurance; other motor insurance; marine, aviation and transport insurance; fire insurance and other damage to property insurance; and assistance.